kekyo/chibicc-cil-toolchain/README.md

 Note: To use an structure type, a reference to the `System.ValueType` type must be resolved.
 Add a reference to `mscorlib.dll` or `System.Private.CoreLib.dll`.

-### About type references
+### About duplicate symbols

-When chibild searches for any type, global variable, or function (these are called "members"), it performs the search as follows:
+When chibild searches for any type, global variable, or function (referred to as members), it performs the search as follows:

-1. If a defined member is found in the same object file, it will be referenced.
-2. If a member defined for a different input is found, it will be referenced.
-3. An error is generated because it cannot be found.

-Basically, preference is given to members defined in the same object file.
+1. Refer to a member when find the `file` scope defined in the same object file.
-But array, enumeration, structure and value array type are exceptionally handled as follows:

-1. Type declared of the `file` scope in same object, referenced to those declaration.
-2. Type declared of the `public` or `internal` scope in different input objects or type definitions of the `public` scope in the referenced assembly, referenced to those declaration.
+2. Refer to a member when find the `public` or `internal` scope defined in any inputs.
+   In this case, search priority is the order of the input groups (object files, archive files and assembly files) specified in the command line options.
-3. An error is generated because it cannot be found.
+3. An error occurs because it is not found.

-In addition to the above, if a type of the same name is declared but not in the `file` scope, the declaration is ignored.
-This is to avoid confusion, since .NET generally expects only one type declaration in any given assembly.
+Symbol names are searched according to their respective member types.
+Even if the symbol name is the same, the type, global variable, and function are treated separately.

 ### Explicitly location information